epfl-ada/ada-2023-project-theredpandada5/ada_website/index.markdown

 #### AND THAT’S A MATCH
 ###### or how to reduce the impact of observed covariates

 We have previously observed some statistically significant correlations.
 However, this remains an observational study, and movies have many confounders and a lot of variance.
-In order to get some conclusion out of this study, the movies themselves also should find love, following the principle of “*what belongs together comes together*”.
+In order to get some conclusions out of this study, we are gonna make movies fall in love with their matches, following the principle of “*what belongs together comes together*”.

 What kind of confounders are we looking at?
 The tropes can influence each other.
 Also, as seen in the previous regression, the number of votes is positively correlated with the rating.
-To reduce these confounders, we make an exact match on the most relevant clichés, and an approximate match on the number of votes.
+To reduce these confounders, let's marry off our movies based on their most relevant clichés.
+To ensure ultimate happiness in their couplings, we also match them approximately on their respective number of votes.

-Weddings stopped at the altar then obtain significantly worse ratings with a negative impact on the rating prediction corresponding to the negative coefficient in the table below, with a p-value of **0.0001**!
-As for the other relevant questions, they are presented in the following table.
-The coefficient indicates the impact of the trope on the rating, its value being by how much the average rating increases or decreases when the condition is present or not.
+Stopping a wedding and creating a heartthrob romance movie do not mingle well.
+The ratings are significantly worse (p-value of **0.0001**!).
+As for the other tropes, you might be more free to choose.
+The coefficients in the table indicate the impact of the trope on the rating, its value being by how much the average rating increases or decreases when the condition is present or not.
-We can observe that seven clichés have a statistically significant (at a 95%-level) impact on ratings! (although the coefficients are low for each of them)
+We can observe that seven clichés actually influence our opinion on romance movies statistically (at a 95% CI-level)!
+(Although let’s not get ahead of ourselves, the coefficients are low for all  of them)

 | Question | Question Theme | Number of Pairs | SMD Votes | SMD Year | Coefficient | P-Value|
 |----------|----------------------------------|--------------|-----------|----------|-------------|-----------|